rruu/record_peri/README.txt

 RECORD_PERI

-Record_peri.py can record Periscope live broadcasts of users stored in a csv.
+Record_peri.py is a simple Python scipt for recording Periscope live broadcasts of users stored in a csv.
 Requirements:
 - Python 3
 	https://www.python.org/